Saltside/furiosa-autos/README.md

 # furiosa-autos

 Welcome to the Saltside Web code challenge!
-Please follow the instructions below in detail and submit your project when you're satisfied with the results.
+Please read and follow the instructions below in detail and submit your project when you're satisfied with the results.

 ## Project